-- 1. An order is placed on the ecommerce site. - 2.
-The order data is scanned to determine the state. - 3.
-A business rule grabs the predefined tax amount for that state. - The correct amount makes its way into the ERP system under that order.
+- 1. An order is placed on the eCommerce site. - 2.
+The order data is scanned for state. - 3.
+A business rule grabs the predefined tax amount for that state. - 4.
+The correct amount makes its way into the ERP system under that order.